leenathomas01/Research-index/README.md

 Observational mapping of non-linear human-LLM interaction zones.
 Focuses on boundary behaviors and variance signals.

 **doctrine-of-externalization** 🔴
 A governance doctrine for AI systems based on explicit oversight.
-Externalizes trust and uncertainty into auditable, adversarial, and constrainable layers
+Externalizes trust and uncertainty into auditable, adversarial, and constrainable layers.

+**Confluence-Architecture** 🔴
+A theoretical reference architecture exploring interpretable, distributed AI systems with explicit trust, temporal orchestration, and ethical oversight.

+**Liminal-cartography-framework** 🔴
+The LCF began as a conceptual and mathematical inquiry into how agents, human or synthetic, might traverse complexity without collapse or drift.

 ---